AvigailYariv/python-course-assignments/day02/age_calculator/README.md

 This program was written with the assistance of the **GitHub Copilot** tool in **Visual Studio Code (VS Code)**.

 ### 🧾 Prompt I Gave to Copilot:
-> I need you to write me a program that uses command-line input/output.
+> I need you to write me a program that uses Interactive Input.
 > The program should calculate the age of the user in years, months, and days.
 > Ask the user to input their date of birth and then output the age.
 > For example, my input is `24/02/1999` and the output will be: